KhaosKoder/Khaos.AppLifeCycle/docs/DevelopmentGuide.md

 - `samples/Khaos.AppLifecycle.SampleWebApp`
   - Minimal host demonstrating startup/shutdown/scheduled flows and event hooks.

+## External Dependencies

+- `Khaos.Time` supplies scheduling helpers such as `ISystemClock`.
+The library defaults to consuming a sibling checkout via `UseLocalKhaosTime=true`.
+If you do not have that repo available, set `UseLocalKhaosTime=false` (CLI: `dotnet build /p:UseLocalKhaosTime=false`) to rely on the published `KhaosCode.Time` NuGet package.
+The release `Pack.ps1` script already passes `UseLocalKhaosTime=false` so CI and official builds do not require the local source tree.

 ## Coding Conventions

 - Target `net8.0` and `net9.0`; keep code analyzers happy with `TreatWarningsAsErrors=true` (CS1591 suppressed intentionally).